Boarding Handbook 2021

 At the boarding house we always try to ensure that there is someone you can talk to if you need to.
 Our boarding staff have many years’ experience working in boarding schools, and we work with pupils and parents to spot any issues early and deal with them promptly and appropriately.
 Two-way communication is very important.

 At Lincoln Minster School all of our staff receive safe guarding training - there is always an adult on hand to talk to.

 It is most important that you confide in someone you trust; the most obvious people would be Boarding Staff, your Form Tutor or Head of Year.
-Speaking directly with the Headmaster is perfectly acceptable.
+Speaking directly with the Headmistress is perfectly acceptable.

 Each house meets together every week to discuss day-to-day business and any issues which may have arisen.
 You are expected to be respectful and listen to others speak and you can contribute any suggestions, questions or input you want to within the meeting.